gryphonshafer/Quizzing-Rule-Book/content/rule_book/scoring.md

 **Team Roster**
 : This is an array of quizzer objects, each of which contains a "correct answers" value

-## How to Score Individual and Team Points
+## Scoring Individual and Team Points

 ### Individual Points